BradRoff/write-up/coursera/Google Cybersecurity Professional Certificate/7. Automate Cybersecurity Tasks with Python/projects/Create another algorithm/readme.md

 **What are your key takeaways from this lab?**

-[Double-click to enter your responses here.]
-# Python has sevral functions to help inport and parse text files.
-Using the open() function allows you to open a file with
-spefifying w for writing or r for reading.
+Python has sevral functions to help inport and parse text files.
+Using the open() function allows you to open a file with spefifying w for writing or r for reading.
 To read and write you need .read() and .write() respectivly.
 Split allows one to convert a list into a string.
 Using python functions you can incorpurate algorithms into a function to make work much more efficent.